 Conviction under Health & S C §11352(a), §11360(a), or §11379(a) is not an aggravated felony if the conviction is for offering to commit the act or for transportation.
-A very good plea would rely on the language of the statute in the disjunctive, leaving open the possibility that the offense involved either transportation or offering to commit some offense (including, if possible, transportation).
 But "offer to sell" and "transportation" are still deportable offenses if the controlled substance is identified and it is on the federal list.
-For this reason, it is good to have a client plead to "offer to sell" transport" or "transportation" (not for gain) of a controlled substance that is an unidentified controlled substance or a "controlled substance on the state list of controlled substances."
+For this reason, it is good to have a client plead to "offer to sell or transport" or "transportation" (not for gain) of a controlled substance that is an unidentified controlled substance or a "controlled substance on the state list of controlled substances."
 Such a plea would be a nondeportable drug offense as long as there was no admission in the "record of conviction" regarding what the drug was.

-- ▶ Practice Tip: Possession for sale will be held to be an aggravated felony.
+▶ Practice Tip: Possession for sale will be held to be an aggravated felony.
 When it will not be possible to plead to a lesser offense, counsel should advise the noncitizen defendant of the option of pleading up to transportation or offering to sell, offenses that have more serious criminal consequences but are not aggravated felonies.
-See People v Bautista (2004) 115 CA4th 229, 237, 8 CR3d 862 (failure to try to negotiate agreement in which client pleaded guilty to offering to sell deemed ineffective assistance of counsel).
-Even better, when possible, counsel should make every attempt to plead to a drug offense without identification of the controlled substance, which is not a deportable offense at all. - ▶ Warning: A fact contained in a sentence enhancement that serves to increase the maximum penalty for a crime and that is required to be found by a jury beyond a reasonable doubt, if not admitted by the defendant, will be treated as an element of the underlying offense.
+See People v Bautista (2004) 115 CA4th 229, 237 (failure to try to negotiate agreement in which client pleaded guilty to offering to sell deemed ineffective assistance of counsel).
+Even better, when possible, counsel should make every attempt to plead to a drug offense without identification of the controlled substance, which is not a deportable offense at all.

+▶ Warning: A fact contained in a sentence enhancement that serves to increase the maximum penalty for a crime and that is required to be found by a jury beyond a reasonable doubt, if not admitted by the defendant, will be treated as an element of the underlying offense.
 Matter of Martinez-Zapata (BIA 2007) 24 I&N Dec 424.
 For example, to avoid an aggravated felony drug trafficking offense, do not have a client admit an enhancement based on sale, manufacturing, or possession for sale, among other things.